Nemocas/AbstractAlgebra.jl/docs/src/fraction_interface.md

 ### Constructors

-We provide the following constructors.
+The following constructors create fractions.
 Note that these constructors don't require construction of the parent object first.
 This is easier to achieve if the fraction element type doesn't contain a reference to the parent object, but merely contains a reference to the base ring.
 The parent object can then be constructed on demand.

 ```julia
 //(x::T, y::T) where T <: RingElem